Touchstone Talks: Ep 3 - What's Your Number?

 Okay.

-It is a is a very lengthy,
+It is a very lengthy,

-very time intensive, discipline.
+very time intensive,

-And I felt aligned more
+discipline that I felt aligned more

-with my planning process.
+with my planning process,

 Sounds like you approach things